ninguest/iot-project-smart-agriculture/reportGuides/finalReport.md

 ### 5.2 Key Performance Metrics Results

-The system underwent comprehensive performance evaluation across multiple domains, with detailed metrics collection and analysis to validate design decisions and identify optimization opportunities.
+The system was evaluated against established performance metrics with the following results:

 #### 5.2.1 Communication Performance Metrics